This article has links to products and services we love, which we may make commission from.

 Tarbet of the northwest, not to be confused with Tarbert on the west coast near Oban, is the gateway to Handa Island, where you can do a spot of puffin watching.

-We ran out of time, so didn’t get to try this but have since watched puffins on Staffa near Iona, they are mesmerising wee things.
+We ran out of time, so we didn’t get to try this, but we have since watched puffins on Staffa near Iona.

 Tarbet is reached after Unapool (near Kylesku) and Scourie but before Cape Wrath and Durness.